-- 2. Ask/ research online which polices the custodian discloses in regards to the topics covered in Part I of the GDF Code of Conduct: Overarching Principles. - 3.
+- 1. Choose well-known trading platforms, fund managers or 3rd party custodians that disclose security, contingency, external/independent audit and insurance policies. - 2.
+Ask/ research online which policies the custodian discloses in regards to the topics covered in Part I of the GDF Code of Conduct: Overarching Principles. - 3.
 Ask/ research online if the custodian has signed up to the GDF Code of Conduct. - 4.
-Ask/ research online if the account opening and closing as well as the fraud control procedures are clear and transparent. - 5.
+Ask/ research online if account opening and closing processes, as well as the fraud control procedures, are clear and transparent. - 5.
 Ask/ research online what the custodian's approach is in relation to segregation of duties. - 6.
 Ask/ research online what the policy of the custodian is in regards to forks, airdrops, swaps and staking.